SoftwareAG/c8y-docs/content/machine-learning/web-app-mlw-bundle/third-party-data-pull.md

 The following steps illustrate how to ingest and transform data available in AWS S3 buckets.

-1. Click **Settings** in the navigator to register the S3 credentials with Machine Learning Workbench (MLW).
+1. Click **Settings** in the navigator then click on AWS-S3 tab to register the S3 credentials with Machine Learning Workbench (MLW).

     ![AWS S3 Credentials](/images/zementis/mlw-app-s3-settings-page.png)